TimRivoli/Stock-Price-Trade-Analyzer/README.md

 This is a Python 3 project for analyzing stock prices and methods of stock trading.
 It uses native Python tools and Google TensorFlow machine learning.
-It has two main class modules PriceTradeAnalyzer and SeriesPrediction described below.

 Module: PriceTradeAnalyzer
 Class PricingData